gummyworm/monster/docs/debugger.md

 When a value is changed the watch view is activated to alert the user to the alteration.
 If a read or write is detected while stepping _into_ the code, the viewer is also activated.

----

-## STEP MECHANISMS

-The manner in which the program is "stepped" depends on a variety of situations.
-There are 3 means of stepping:
- - BRK
- - NMI (timer)
- - NMI (RESTORE)

-For a given step, only one of these is used, so we don't need to worry about, for example, the user pressing RESTORE during a BRK.

-#### BRK

-When possible, a BRK instruction is inserted at the address after the next instruction to-be-executed.
-This address is calculated by Monster using the current state of the processor.

-#### NMI (TIMER)

-When a BRK point _cannot_ be inserted and when the instruction to-be-executed is in ROM, VIA #1 is used to generate an NMI immediately after the next instruction executes.
-Timer 2 is loaded with a value that will count down to 1 at the time the next instruction begins.

-The 6502 waits for the current instruction to complete before handling interrupts, so, although the timer expires before the next instruction completes, it still finishes before the interrupt handler takes over.

-A handful of ROM routines, specifically those dealing with RS-232 transfer, use VIA 1's timer 2 themselves.
-These cannot be stepped through for this reason.
-However, these routine are timing sensitive, so stepping through them would be mostly useless.

-#### NMI (RESTORE KEY)

-When the user runs a program with the _GO_ or _TRACE_ commands, they need a means of returning to the debugger.
-In these cases, the debugger enables NMI interrupts on VIA 1's control line 1 (CA1), which is connected to the RESTORE key.

-When the user presses the RESTORE key, control returns to the debugger.

-Note that the _TRACE_ command itself utilizes the other "step" methods, BRK and NMI timers, to execute individual instructions.
-In this case, RESTORE simply tells the debugger to stop automatically stepping into the next instruction.